nicksiv/jitterbug/content/blog/381DaysInLinux.md

 I was waiting to complete a year exclusively in Linux to say that: I did it!
 After many years and too many installations I said goodbye to Windows forever.

-But how did I make it?
+I can't help but wondering, how did I make it?
 I didn't learn much more terminal commands from the time of my previous installation and I didn't find the perfect distribution which magically solved all of my problems.

 I could say I've had a change of mindset.
 Something not so simple when you've been using Windows for all of your life.
 But looking back, that was the only thing I did.